SotirisTouliopoulos/dingo/README.md

 - Reactions that belong to the same cluster might contribute to same pathway.

 I implemented a `cluster_corr_reactions` function that takes as input a correlation matrix and calculates a dissimilarity matrix.
-This was initially done by substracting each correlation value from 1.
-Thus, positive correlations correspond to distances between 0 and 1 and negative correlations to distances between 1 and 2.
-To deal with the universal placement of reactants and products in the stoichiometry of reversible reactions, the dissimilarity matrix was eventually calculated, by substrating each absolute correlation value from 1.
+The dissimilarity matrix can be calculated in 2 ways, either substrating each value from 1, or substracting each absolute value from 1.

 Example of calling the `cluster_corr_reactions` function:

     dissimilarity_matrix, labels, clusters = cluster_corr_reactions(corr_matrix,
                                              reactions=reactions,
-                                             method="hierarchical",
                                              linkage="ward",
-                                             t = 10.0)
+                                             t = 10.0,
+                                             correction = True)

 Explaining the parameters and the returned objects:

 - `corr_matrix` is a correlation matrix produced from the `correlated_reactions` function.
 - `reactions` is a list with the reactions names.
-- `method` is a variable that defines the clustering method. `hierarchical`, `kmeans`, `hdbscan` are available methods.
-- `likage` is used only in `hierarchical` clustering.
-It defines the type of linkage. `single`, `average`, `complete`, `ward` are available linkage types.
+- `likage` defines the type of linkage. `single`, `average`, `complete`, `ward` are available linkage types.
 - `t` defines a height threshold to cut the dendrogram and return clusters.
-- `n_clusters` is used only in `kmeans` clustering.
-It defines the number of clusters.
-- `min_cluster_size` is used only in `hdbscan` clustering.
-It defines the minimum number of points that can create a cluster.
+- `correction` is a boolean variable that if True, the dissimilarity matrix is calculated from substracting absolute values from 1.
-- `dissimilarity_matrix` is returned only when using the `hierarchical` method.
-It is the distance matrix created from the correlation matrix.
+- `dissimilarity_matrix` is the distance matrix created from the correlation matrix.
 - `labels` are index labels that correspond to a specific cluster.
 - `clusters` is a nested list, containing sublists with reactions that belong to the same cluster.